Market Review: Completed

 A guide to this report

-In this year's review we have changed the publication approach to include information that is specific to individual jurisdictions on the microsite and not in the Final report.
-In addition, within the microsite the Commission has added a data portal.
+The report focusses on the state of retail competition across the jurisdictions.
+We have provided information that is specific to individual jurisdictions on the microsite.
+In addition, within the microsite there is a data portal.
 This allows stakeholders to access the data that the Commission has used to conduct its analysis.

 The Commission has provided various formats and levels of summaries for the different audiences that engage with this review.
 The formats and their target audience are: